 “Adrift on warm currents, no longer of this world, she became aware of him gliding into her.
-He loved her with gentleness and strength, stroking her neck, praising her face with his hands, till she was broken up and began a low rhythmic wail … The universe was in her and with each movement it unfolded to her.
-Somewhere in the night a stray rocket went off.”
+He loved her with gentleness and strength, stroking her neck, praising her face with his hands, until she was broken up and began a low rhythmic wail … The universe was in her and with each movement, it unfolded to her.
+Somewhere in the night, a stray rocket went off.”

 Isn’t that something?
 It took some effort to create that hilarious nonsense.
 I’m just glad I didn’t write it.